Mekaillzm/Zeug_project/README.md

 -Google Account, with working email
 -A Google Sheet with the sheets, "Zeug", "Dehnungs-Historie" and "Übungshistorie" (translation: "Stuff", "Stretch-History" and "Exercise History")
 -Apple Shortcuts on iOS or HTTP Shortcuts on Android

+# Notes

+A Routine, as used in this guide, represents a task carried out regularly.
+Each Routine can be set to "Yes" or "No".
+Yes means that the action associated with the Routine should be carried out today, and vice versa.

+For example, if the Phone-bill Routine is set to yes, then you will receive email reminders to pay this bill, until you update the bill status to "No".

+Exceptions to this are the Exercise and Stretch Routines.
+There are three Exercise Routines, "Biceps & Back", "Triceps & Shoulders" and "Legs", each describing which muscle group should be exercised in the next workout session.

+There are two stretch routines, "1" and "2", each detailing two unique sets of stretches to be performed on alternating days.

 # Setup Instructions